Spring Site Information

 The solar radiation that reaches a site can be estimated using a Solar Pathfinder TM.
 This relatively inexpensive device displays the sunrise and sunset at the source.
 The data should be entered in 24-hour time as hh:mm.
-Upon entering these, click the Calculate Energy Button to calculate the seasonal energy budget in Mj/m2 and percent of potential energy for the site.
+Upon entering these, click the Calculate Energy and Save Buttons to calculate the seasonal energy budget in Mj/m2 and percent of potential energy for the site.
 The Latitude value must be entered in order for this function to work.
 Should there be no obstruction at the site, click the No Obstruction Button to automatically enter the values.
 This function also requires a latitude value.

 The EOD Tab also lists the Survey Date, but displays ”x” symbols that identify the categories that contain data.
 In this example, the 9/16/2008 survey has 10 categories of information, while the 12/11/1008 survey has 9.
 Water Quality data (Qual) are only present in the former, while assessment and risk (SEAP) data are only included in the latter.

 The next section of the tutorial explains the process for recording individual site surveys.
 To open a survey (Figure 21), select the Surveys Tab and click on the Survey Date.
 This hyperlink will only be active if you have Permissions to access the survey.